PC-Diffuser: Path-Consistent Capsule CBF Safety Filtering for Diffusion-Based Trajectory Planner: INTRODUCTION

 A natural response is to combine diffusion planning with formal safety enforcement mechanisms such as control barrier functions (CBFs).
 However, existing integrations often miss at least one of three requirements that matter in practice.
 First, safety should be certified on the trajectory that will be executed under the vehicle dynamics (i.e., the rollout induced by tracking/control), not merely on intermediate diffusion iterates or raw waypoint sequences.
 Second, that certification must be dynamics-consistent: enforcing purely geometric constraints on waypoints, or using an inconsistent motion model, can produce “safe” plans that are not physically realizable.
 Third, the correction should be minimally invasive, preserving the planner’s intended path as much as possible to avoid large distributional shifts that degrade driving quality, inducing overly conservative or even unsafe behavior.
 Achieving all three simultaneously is nontrivial: enforcing CBF constraints aggressively can distort the learned behavior, while enforcing them weakly (or at the wrong time index) can fail to certify the executed trajectory.

 To bridge this gap, we propose \textbf{PC-Diffuser}, a framework that injects a certifiable, path-consistent structure into the denoising loop so that safety is enforced during generation rather than repaired afterward.
 In doing so, we aim to answer three fundamental questions when it comes to improving safety for diffusion-based planning: (1) \emph{Which is the right object to certify?} (i.e., the executed rollout induced by tracking/control rather than intermediate diffusion iterates or waypoint sequences); (2) \emph{How can we make certification dynamics-consistent?} so that safety guarantees align with what the vehicle can physically execute; and (3) \emph{How should the safety correction change the plan?} such that violations are resolved with minimal disruption to the planner’s intended path and without introducing large distributional shifts that degrade driving quality.

-The \textbf{main contributions} of this paper are: \begin{enumerate} \item We introduce a certifiable, path-consistent barrier-function structure that jointly supports rollout-time safety, dynamic feasibility, and minimal deviation from the learned diffusion behavior, enabling safety enforcement that is both physically meaningful and minimally invasive. \item We integrate this structure directly into the denoising loop, allowing iterative, context-aware safeguarding during generation and thereby reducing reliance on one-shot post-processing that can be brittle in rare or out-of-distribution scenarios. \item We evaluate on the nuPlan closed-loop benchmark~\cite{caesar2021nuplan} and show that PC-Diffuser eliminates the majority of catastrophic failures on the all-collision challenge set, driving the collision rate down from 100\% to 10.29\%, outperforming popular baseline methods.
-This is done without compromising driving performance, demonstrated by an improvement in nuplan's composite score on standard Val14 and Test14-hard splits relative to the vanilla baseline diffusion planner. \end{enumerate}
+The \textbf{main contributions} of this paper are: (i) We introduce a certifiable, path-consistent barrier-function structure that jointly supports rollout-time safety, dynamic feasibility, and minimal deviation from the learned diffusion behavior, enabling safety enforcement that is both physically meaningful and minimally invasive. (ii) We integrate this structure directly into the denoising loop, allowing iterative, context-aware safeguarding during generation and thereby reducing reliance on one-shot post-processing that can be brittle in rare or out-of-distribution scenarios. (iii) We evaluate on the nuPlan closed-loop benchmark~\cite{caesar2021nuplan} and show that PC-Diffuser eliminates the majority of catastrophic failures on the all-collision challenge set, driving the collision rate down from 100\% to 10.29\%, outperforming popular baseline methods.
+This is done without compromising driving performance, demonstrated by an improvement in nuplan's composite score on standard Val14 and Test14-hard splits relative to the vanilla baseline diffusion planner.